MathematicGuy/RemoteObsidian/Artificial Intelligence/K-Means Clustering.md

 **Step 5:** Calculate the Mean of each cluster (Centroid of each cluster)
-> Calc by sum up all the points adn dividing by the number of points.
+> Calc by sum up all the points and dividing by the number of points.
 ![[Pasted image 20240605171645.png]]

 ![[Pasted image 20240605172707.png]]